kitze/styles-debugger/README.md

 - `showText`: enable or disable showing text with pseudo elements for each component (default is true)
 - `pseudoElement`: which pseudo element to be used: `after` or `before`
 - `styles`: an object that can be passed to completely override the styles for `element` (the element that is debugged), and `text` (the pseudo element with the text).

-### Available params for `debug`

-`debug(text: String, params: Object)`

-Each `debug` function call can override the default params object for the debugger with a custom object.
-So for example if for some element you would like to use specific options for debugging you can just pass them as the `params` parameter.